survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 The `AltContainer` allows us to bind data to its immediate children.
-In this case it injects the `items` property in to `Notes`.
+In this case, it injects the `items` property in to `Notes`.
 The pattern allows us to set up arbitrary connections to multiple stores and manage them.
 You can find another possible approach at the appendix about decorators.

 Integrating the `AltContainer` tied this component to Alt.
 If you wanted something forward-looking, you could push it into a component of your own.
 That facade would hide Alt and allow you to replace it with something else later on.

 ## Dispatching in Alt

 Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
 Alt provides two ways to use it.
-If you want to log everything that goes through your `alt` instance, you can use a snippet such as `alt.dispatcher.register(console.log.bind(console))`.
+If you want to log everything that goes through your `alt` instance, you can use a snippet, such as `alt.dispatcher.register(console.log.bind(console))`.
 Alternatively you could trigger `this.dispatcher.register(...)` at a store constructor.
 These mechanisms allow you to implement effective logging.

 ## Relay?